sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 }
 ```

 Adding the `authorization` field to the code host connection configuration will enable partial parsing of the permissions tables.
+[Learn more about the partial support of permission table parsing](#known-issues-and-limitations).

 ### Syncing subdirectories to match permission boundaries